mattbierner/blog.mattbierner.com/_posts/2015-07-15-one-pixel-cinema.md

 ## Batch Processing
 I decided to process the movie in one minute batches to keep the storage requirements low while still using FFmpeg more efficiently.

-This comamnd extracts the 1439 frames (as the frame rate is actually 23.976) in one minute of video.
+This command extracts the 1439 frames (as the frame rate is actually 23.976) in one minute of video.

 ```
 $ ffmpeg -ss 00:05:00 -i "Eyes Wide Shut.mkv" -to 60 frame%d.png